 6.1.3.23 Support of integration with Time Sensitive Networking

 Time Sensitive Networking (TSN) support is defined in TS 23.501 [2], where the 5GS represents virtual TSN bridge(s) based on the defined granularity model.
 The TSN AF and PCF interact to perform QoS mapping as described in clause 5.28.4 of TS 23.501 [2].

+The PCF may provide the list of the dynamically assigned 5QI values and their explicity signalled QoS Characteristics to the SMF at Session Management Policy Association modification within the PDU Session related policy information.